 This independent study will be asynchronous and run year long.
 It will be in addition to the student's school-day course load.
 The goal of this course is to provide students with the time to explore topics of interests, career opportunities, or creative pursuits.
 The expectations for this course would include meeting with their, throughout the project, self-monitoring and planning, and a implementing their project.
 The purpose of gifted programming in Central Bucks School District is to support the academic needs of gifted students by providing learning opportunities which are more in-depth and may be presented at a faster pace.
 In keeping with the Pennsylvania Department of Education's Chapter 16 regulations, a Gifted Individual Education Plan (GIEP) will be developed annually for students who are identified mentally gifted.
-Specially Designed Instruction for students with a GIEP primarily takes place in regular education classrooms.
+Specially Designed Instruction for students with a GIEP primarily takes place in regular education classrooms

-These sequences represent typical pathways through high school scienc e.
-If you have any questions, your Grade 9 Grade 10 nselor will be able to answer them for you.
-Grade 11 Grade 12 Glade 9 orous Sequence Glade 12 0 ning a career in general science, medicine, er re applying to colleges designated as most co ngineering or Earth/space science should co nsider this Honors Science 9 AP, Honors Biology and Interest Dependent Elective Chemistry (Ho Physics (Honors or AP) and Interes AP Biology, AP Environmental Scienc ology st Dependent Electives such as: e and Human Anatomy and Physi- Honors and A a Biology course in grade 10.
-Courses that entral Bucks also recommends that all colleg Science 9 (Honors or Academic) Biology (Honors, Academic or Practical) Chemistry (Honors, Academic, or Conceptual) and/or Interest Dependent Elective Physics (Honors or Academic) and/or Interest Dependent Elective Interest Dependent Electives Include: Grade 10 - 12 Grade 11 - 12 Astronomy (9 weeks, .5 credit t) AP Physics: Newtonian Mechanics (18 v weeks, 1 credit) Oceanography (9 weeks, .5 cr AP Physics: Electricity and Magnetism (18 weeks, 1 credit) AP Environmental Science (18 weeks, 1 credit) Environmental Sustainability (18 weeks, 1 credit) Forensic Science (18 weeks, 1 credit) AP Chemistry (36 weeks, 2 credits) Human Anatomy and Physio Applied Human Anatomy & AP Chemistry (36 weeks, 2 cr AP Biology (36 weeks, 2 credi Denotes the class has a prere Physiology (18 weeks, 1 credit) (CB West or edits) ts) ıly)
+SCIENCE SEQUENCE

+These sequences represent typical pathways through high school science classes.
+Additional pathways are possible.
+If you have any questions, your current science teacher or school counselor will be able to answer them for you.

+Grade 9

+Grade 10

+Grade 11

+Grade 12

+Most Rigorous Sequence

+College-bound students planning a career in general science, medicine, engineering or Earth/space science should consider this sequence, especially if they are applying to colleges designated as most competitive.

+Honors Science 9

+AP, Honors Biology and Interest Dependent Elective Interest Dependent Elective AP Biology, AP Environmental Science and Human Anatomy and Physiology.

+Honors and Academic Sequence

+Students are required to take a Biology course in grade 10.
+Courses that qualify for this requirement are: 3010 Honors Biology, 3020 Academic Biology, and 3040 Practical Biology.
+Central Bucks also recommends that all college-bound students take at least one course in Chemistry and Physics.

+Chemistry Physics Science 9 Biology (Honors, Academic, or Conceptual) (Honors or Academic) (Honors or Academic) (Honors, Academic or Practical) and/or Interest Dependent and/or Interest Dependent Elective Elective

+Interest Dependent Electives Include:

+Grade 10 - 12

+Astronomy (9 weeks, .5 credit) Oceanography (9 weeks, .5 credit)

+AP Environmental Science (18 weeks, 1 credit)

+Environmental Sustainability (18 weeks, 1 credit)

+Human Anatomy and Physiology (18 weeks, 1 credit)

+Applied Human Anatomy & Physiology (18 weeks, 1 credit) (CB West only)

+AP Chemistry (36 weeks, 2 credits)

+AP Biology (36 weeks, 2 credits)

+Denotes the class has a prerequisite.

+Grade 11 - 12

+AP Physics: Newtonian Mechanics (18 weeks, 1 credit) AP Physics: Electricity and Magnetism (18 weeks, 1 credit) Forensic Science (18 weeks, 1 credit)

+AP Chemistry (36 weeks, 2 credits)

+Biology Courses

-Biology Courses It is required that all Central Bucks students participate in a biology course.
+It is required that all Central Bucks students participate in a biology course.